bbgdzxng1/cta608-in-vbi/README.md

 ### Line-21 Placement in NTSC

-The Line 21s in this script are probably in the wrong place, when compared to real-world.
-But the script can be tweaked to tweak the height of the pseudo-vbi.
-If you want a pseudo-VBI of six lines, tweak as you see fit.
+The Line 21s in this script are probably in the wrong place, when compared to real-world implementations.
+But the script can be tweaked to change the height of the pseudo-VBI.
+If you want a pseudo-VBI of six lines, adjust as you see fit.

 field1 | field2 | data
 --- | --- | ---